 Saint Joseph’s Oratory is the biggest church in Canada and it attracts many pilgrims every year.

-Even if you are not really into churches, you can climb this Roman Catholic Basilica for a pretty great view!
-Be sure to enter the oratory and have a quiet moment with yourself.
+Even if you are not really into churches, you can climb this Roman Catholic basilica for a pretty great view!
+Be sure to enter the oratory and have a quiet moment for yourself.

-NOTE: There are 283 steps until the top, but it is worth it!
+NOTE: There are 283 steps to the top, but it is worth it!